Update on benefits for same-sex spouses

 Need to speak to an investment counselor on campus?
 Click here to schedule an appointment.

 Benefits are an important part of your total employment package from VCU.
 Some of these benefits are provided automatically to you while others are optional.
-In addition, you can choose to extend some benefits beyond your VCU employment.
+In addition, you can choose to extend some benefits beyond your university employment.
 For a summary of all your benefits, choose from the employment classification below that best describes your position at the university.

 Access the full listing of VCU employment benefits >>